-The Bank implements the Internal Capital Adequacy Assessment Process (ICAAP), an assessment process based on "International Convergence of Capital Measurement and Capital Standards: a Revised Framework" of the Basel Committee, to manage profits, capital, and risk in a consistent and efficient manner.
-Under the ICCAP, the Bank comprehensively manages its capital resources, from both capital (the numerator of the capital adequacy ratio) and risk assets (the denominator of the capital adequacy ratio) perspectives.
+The Bank implements the Internal Capital Adequacy Assessment Process (ICAAP), an assessment process based on "International Convergence of Capital Measurement and Capital Standards: a Revised Framework" of the Basel II (Pillar II), to manage profits, capital, and risk in a consistent and efficient manner.
+Under the ICAAP, the Bank comprehensively manages its capital resources, from both capital (the numerator of the capital adequacy ratio) and risk assets (the denominator of the capital adequacy ratio) perspectives.

 The ICAAP is a process to demonstrate the appropriateness of the risk management practice by addressing the risks that arise while achieving business objectives and maintaining the sufficient levels of internal capital to cover these risks.
-The purpose of ICAAP is to provide its various stakeholders with stronger confidence in the soundness of the Bank's operations.
+The purpose of ICAAP is not only to understand capital in relation to risk, but to recognize capital adequacy as a "triangular" relationship among profit, capital and risk needed to attain the management's objectives and strategies.
+Also it aims to simultaneously achieve soundness and profitability of the Bank at high level through a proper balance between these three factors.